FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

       [[extraction]]
          use_2dmodel_mask = False

 It is likely that you will want to use the BOXCAR extractions instead of the OPTIMAL, but *caveat emptor*.
-When viewing the 2D spectrum using the script, you should use the option.
+When viewing the 2D spectrum using the ``pypeit_show_2dspec`` script, you should use the ``--ignore_extract_mask`` option.

-For very extended, bright emission lines you may need to additionally
+For very extended, bright emission lines you may need to additionally use:
-use:

 .. code-block:: ini